 Near McKittrick in San Luis Obispo County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 2 other markers are within 9 miles of this marker, measured as the crow flies.
-Soda Lake (approx. 6.3 miles away); Wallace Creek (approx. 8.4 miles away); McKittrick Brea Pit (approx. 11˝ miles away); Buena Vista Refinery (approx. 12.7 miles away).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Soda Lake (approx. 4.8 miles away); Painted Rock (approx. 8.4 miles away); McKittrick Brea Pit (approx. 11˝ miles away); Buena Vista Refinery (approx. 12.7 miles away).

 Credits.
-This page was last revised on December 9, 2018.
-This page originally submitted on February 3, 2012, by Denise Boose of Tehachapi, California.
-This page has been viewed 595 times since then and 2 times this year.
+This page was last revised on November 26, 2018.
+This page originally submitted on July 8, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 45 times since then and 2 times this year.
 Last updated on November 21, 2018, by Devry Jones of Washington, District of Columbia.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on February 3, 2012, by Denise Boose of Tehachapi, California.
-8, 9. submitted on February 4, 2012, by Michael Kindig of Long Beach, California.
-10, 11. submitted on February 3, 2012, by Denise Boose of Tehachapi, California. • Andrew Ruppenstein was the editor who published this page.
+Photos: 1, 2, 3. submitted on July 8, 2018, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.